shivam-Purohit/Blog-App/README.md

 I have a separate application created to handle notifications.
 Both user and superuser receive a message from the system once a post or a comment is submitted.
 Then superuser can approve or delete if necessary.

-In case you have any questions, please feel free to use link <a href="https://www.ozan.pl/contact/">Ozan.pl Contact</a> to reach me out.

 Regards,
 Shivam Purohit